-e, do certify that on the y that on the (Company Name) (Project Name) ve propose to expend a mir nimum of% of the total dollar amount of the contract with cer tified MBE firms and a minimum of % of the total dollar amount with WBE firms.
-Name, Address, & Phone Number of Sub- Service Provider MWBE Category Work description 3/40fWork Minority categories: Black, African American (B), Hispani Female (F) Socially and • • • Asian American (A) American Disadvantaged (S) Disabled (D) The undersigned intends to enter into a formal a conditional upon execution of a contract with t The undersigned hereby certifies that he/she has ubmitter to the agreement herein set forth. s read the term ms of this agreement and is s authorized to bind the Date: Name & Title of Authorized Representative Signature of Authorized Representative
+We , do certify that on the

+(Company Name)

+we propose to expend a minimum of %

+(Project Name)

+of the total dollar amount of the contract with certified MBE firms and a minimum of \\\\\% of the total dollar amount with WBE firms.

+Name, Address, & Phone Number ofSub- Service Provider MWBE Category Work description ⁄40fWork

+\Minority categories: Black, African American (B), Hispanic or Latino (L), Asian American (A) American Indian (I), Female (F) Socially and Economically Disadvantaged (S) Disabled (D)

+The undersigned intends to enter into a formal agreement with MWBE firms for work listed in this schedule conditional upon execution of a contract with the current scope proposed by the Owner.

+The undersigned hereby certifies that he/she has read the terms of this agreement and is authorized to bind the submitter to the agreement herein set forth.